pepsipu/blog-bikeshed/_posts/2021-10-9-a-serious-critique-of-ncl.md

 ## Introduction
 I had heard about NCL through the grapevine at my high school in my sophomore year.
 I had played a variety of CTFs of many different formats, ranging from bog standard jeopardy style CTFs to DEFCON final's attack & defense.

-However, this was my first experience with a CTF advertised as a "Cyber Leauge".
+However, this was my first experience with a CTF advertised as a "Cyber League".
 Even though it stood in stark contrast from the CTFs organized by institutions, other CTF teams, and large tech giants, my team and I played NCL's Spring Season of 2021 where we competed in the team game together.

 Although we won first place, none of us will be returning for NCL for the time being.